tylerprehl/top-battleship/README.md

 # The Odin Project - Battleship
-This project's goals are tailored towards practicing Test Driven Development with JS and Jest.
-To run this project:
+This project's goal is to practice Test Driven Development with JS and Jest (which also requires the use of Babel).
+It also reinforces webpack and JS object knowledge.
+To play the game:
 - clone the repo
 - navigate your CLI to the repo folder
+- install ````npm``` if necessary
-- run ```npm init```
+- run ```npm init``` (press ```enter``` a bunch of times)
 - run ```npm run start```

-### To Do
+### Project Status
-- display the winner message/win counts
-- restart the game (but keep the same players, rotating who goes first)
-- reset the game completely
+- battleship gameplay is complete
+- missing LOTS of UI TDD!
+(I'm looking at you game-management.js)
+- stylistically can be improved with animations/sounds/cooler board & ship design

 ### Main Takeaways
 - TDD is SUPER helpful for building pure functions (and preventing tightly coupled code)